AshmitaRoy/aschmut/index.md

 - " Doing the Dishes "
 - " Khali bari chai "
 - " Spaghetti "
+- " Whats BDE "
-- <span style="color: darksalmon;"> <b> "No matter how choppy the ocean gets, we shall always find our way back home.
+- <span style="color: CRIMSON;"> <b> "No matter how choppy the ocean gets, we shall always find our way back home.
 We shall moor in the safety of our friendship and the love we share.
 I hope we can always be each others' anchor " *(the most r/wholesome words ever written to me, thank you )* </b> </span>

-### THANK YOU FOR PLAYING MULTIPLE ROLES IN MY LIFE
+<h3 style="background-color:TURQUOISE"> THANK YOU FOR PLAYING MULTIPLE ROLES IN MY LIFE </h3>
-"Everyone is everyone's everything"
+**"Everyone is everyone's everything"**
-LIST WITH PIX
+- LIST WITH PIX
-Numbered list
+- Numbered list
+- or can mkae a collage and upload, easier

-### IMPORTANT QUOTES / LIFE LESSONS FROM ASHMITA ROY
+<h3 style="background-color:TURQUOISE"> IMPORTANT QUOTES / LIFE LESSONS FROM DANK TADPOLE  </h3>
 - " NO! "
 - " Oh fuck "
 - " Shubho Bijoya "
-- " Imma dank tadpole "
 - " Tor nei tor ___ o nei"
 - " Shut up and take my money"
 ( and stop calling it black money, that's sexist)